Fappening 2.0 Continues: Sienna Miller, Kelly Rohrbach & UFC Stars Reportedly Hacked, Naked Photos Leak

 Angela confirmed the naked photos floating around the web were of her, tweeting out that the FBI had allegedly opened a case to find the hacker who may or may not be involved with the wider Fappening cyber attacks.

 “The leaked photos of #yourmajesty are before and after fight camp or artistic in the mountains mud lakes rocks.
-Not porno,” Magana wrote online, adding in another tweet in relation to the 2017 Fappening nude image leak, “[I have] a case opened with the FBI in regards to leaked photos #maganagonnagetyou #privacyviolation #gotyourIP.”
+Not porno,” Magana wrote online, adding in another tweet about the 2017 Fappening nude image leak, “[I have] a case opened with the FBI in regards to leaked photos #maganagonnagetyou #privacyviolation #gotyourIP.”

 The Fappening 2.0 hackings have been claiming victims intermittently over the past few months with actress Alison Brie being the other most recent victim after topless photos alleged to be of her leaked online in April.

-Before that, actress Dianna Agron and former The Hills stars Audrina Patridge and Whitney Port reportedly had nude or nearly nude images find their way online the same week Miley Cyrus, Suki Waterhouse and Rosario Dawson were reportedly hacked as was Kate Hudson.
+Before that, actress Dianna Agron and former The Hills stars Audrina Patridge and Whitney Port reportedly had nude or nearly nude images find their way online the same week Miley Cyrus, Suki Waterhouse, and Rosario Dawson were reportedly hacked, as was Kate Hudson.

 Demi Lovato was also targeted after a topless photo of her was stolen as part of the Fappening, while Amanda Seyfried had a number of explicit naked photos posted online without her permission in March that were eventually taken down after the Seyfried’s lawyer threatened legal action.